Tucker Barnhart Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- Pirates pitchers combine to allow 70 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.